Autumn & the Art of the Japanese Garden 2018, with Jim Fogarty

 Note: Our luggage will be transported separately to our hotel in Matsumoto.
 An overnight bag will be needed for use in Kawaguchiko.

 Day 5: Sunday 18 November, Kawaguchiko – Matsumoto

 Matsumoto Rising Castle

-We start our day with a visit to the Fifth Station (Kawaguchi-ko) at the Fuji Five Lakes, and from here we can enjoy a spectacular view of the snow-capped peak (weather permitting).
-A gentle stroll will allow us to identify some of the native flora of this region of Japan.
+We start our day with a visit to the Fifth Station (Kawaguchi-ko) at the Fuji Five Lakes, where, weather permitting, we can enjoy spectacular views of the snow-capped peak.
+A gentle stroll will allow us to identify some of the native flora of this region.

 We then focus upon Matsumoto and its surrounds for the next two days.
 On arrival in the town, we walk through the historic Nakamachi-dori, a street lined with white-walled traditional inns, restaurants and antique shops.
 Here we visit the Nakamachi Kurassic-kan, an historic sake brewery with black-beamed interiors and traditional plaster-work outside.
 We cross the river to walk along the market street Nawate-dori before arriving at Matsumoto-jo, the imposing castle approached across a moat.

 Matsumoto-jo was founded by the Ogasawara clan in 1504 but it was another lord, Ishikawa, who remodeled the fortress in 1593 and built the imposing black five-tier donjon that is now the oldest keep in Japan.
 From the top of the tower we enjoy spectacular views of the town and surrounding mountains.
 (Overnight Matsumoto) B